Plant Assessment Form

 Identify type of impact or alteration:

-Nassella tenuissima forms dense understory monocultures outcompeting and replacing native plants (Mapaura et al 2020; Government of South Australia; Humphries and Florentine 2021).
+Nassella tenuissima primarily invades disturbed areas in California, making it is less likely to impact native plant communities (University and Jepson Herbaria 2011).
+Nassella tenuissima in Australia forms dense understory monocultures outcompeting and replacing native plants (Mapaura et al 2020; Government of South Australia; Humphries and Florentine 2021).
+However, there are no records of Nassella tenuissima forming dense infestations in California wildlands to date (Calflora).

 Sources of information: